fergusq/tampio/README.md

 The Tampio Programming Language
 ===============================

-Tampio is a homoiconic lazy purely functional programming language that looks like a natural language – Finnish.
+Tampio is a lazy purely functional programming language that looks like a natural language – Finnish.
 It is named after a famous Finnish programmer.

 ## Dependencies